Everything You Need to Know About Well-Baby Visits

 Getting answers.
 You might have some questions that aren’t pressing enough to warrant a separate doctor’s visit.
 Knowing that you have a well-child visit coming up gives you a chance to collect all of your questions and have them answered by a medical professional you trust.
 Remember, there are no “silly questions” when it comes to your child’s health and well-being.

 Learning about what’s to come.
-Your child’s healthcare provider can give you insights and information about the next stage of your child’s development.
-That means that certain things might be less of surprise when they happen.
+Your little one’s healthcare provider can give you insights and information about the next stage of your child’s development.
+That means that certain things might be less of a surprise when they happen.
 As an example, your child’s provider might tell you what kind of behavioral changes to expect with the “terrible twos” and how to manage the tantrums that follow.

 Creating a strong relationship with your child’s healthcare provider.
-Seeing your child’s provider regularly gives you the chance to build up a rapport.
-You’ll get to know her during these well-child visits, and she’ll get to know you and your little one.
+Seeing your child’s provider regularly for well-child visits gives you the chance to build up a rapport.
+You’ll get to know them during these well-child visits, and they’ll get to know you and your little one.
 Having a relationship built on trust ensures that you can work as a team for the best outcomes for your child.

 How to Make the Most of the Well-Child Visit